jitusharma7/Amazon-Prdocut---Customer-Review-Classification/README.md

 ## Business_Recommendation
-* Firm should focus on 3 important features 'Percent difference CTC', 'Duration to accept the offer'& 'Age'
-* Firm should introduce new offering/schemes based on these 3 features combination so that attrition rate can reduce.
+* Need to analyze further - percentages of postive review and negative reviews for each variant.and Based on the analysis, need to recommend modification in prodcut variant.

 ## Credit
-[dare2Compete](https://https://dare2compete.com/) - This project has been done on this competitive platform.
+ This project has been done as a course project in Deep Learning .